There is someone lies dead in the bushes,

 and Narnie Bryson was the first he killed.

-suffocated with her pillow,
+raped and then suffocated with her pillow,

-the devil had arrived in Amarillo,
+the devil had arrived in Amarillo

 and still remains there to this very day.

-to the convent in my street
+so broke into the convent in my street

-Tadea Benz had long been working
+'Like Bryson, Sister Tadea had been working

-left behind was soon collected:
+had left behind was hastily collected:

-semen they disposed of later,
+a knife and semen they disposed of later,

-blood and bundles of black hair
+patches of blood and lots of curly black hair

 from bed and nightgown, others were detected